ZwingliCaleb/portfolio/README.md

 # My Portfolio Website

 Welcome to my portfolio website!
-This project showcases my skills, projects, and experiences as a web developer.
+This project showcases my skills, projects, and experiences as a Software Engineer and a Frontend developer.

 ## Table of Contents
 1. [Overview](#overview)